 How Pay As You Go Car Insurance Works

 After the base premium is set, the insurer may add a mileage charge based on how many miles you drive.
-A common formula looks like this:
+A common pay-per-mile formula looks like this:

 Base Premium + Mileage Charge = Monthly Premium